 - 1. Make sure trigger width exposure mode is not selected. - 2.
 Select Auto Function AOI1. - 3.
-Set the position and size of Auto Function AOI1. - 4.
+Set the postion and size of Auto Function AOI1. - 4.
 Set the lower and upper limits for the Exposure Time Abs parameter value. - 5.
 Set the target average gray value. - 6.
 If necessary, set the auto function profile. - 7.
 Enable the exposure auto function by setting it to "once" or "continuous".
 You must choose the "continuous" setting when using the auto function profile.

-The settable limits for the Exposure Time Abs parameter value are limited by the minimum and maximum possible exposure time of the camera model.
+The settable limits for the Exposure Time Abs parameter value are limited by the minimum allowed and maximum possible exposure time of the camera model.

-The target average gray value may range from 50 to 205.
-Note that this parameter value range applies to 8 bit and to 16 bit (12 bit effective) output modes.
-Note also that a given parameter value setting corresponds to an identical gray value regardless of the output mode.
+The target average gray value may range from 0 (black) to 255 (white).
+Note that this range of numbers applies to 8 bit and to 16 bit (12 bit effective) output modes.
+Accordingly, also for 16 bit output modes, black is represented by 0 and white by 255.